2022–2023 mpox outbreak in Italy: Transmission

 A large portion of those infected were believed to have not recently traveled to areas of Africa where mpox is normally found, such as Nigeria, the Democratic Republic of the Congo as well as central and western Africa.
 It is believed to be transmitted by close contact with sick people, with extra caution for those individuals with lesions on their skin or genitals, along with their bedding and clothing.
 The CDC has also stated that individuals should avoid contact and consumption of dead animals such as rats, squirrels, monkeys and apes along with wild game or lotions derived from animals in Africa.

 In addition to more common symptoms, such as fever, headache, swollen lymph nodes, and rashes or lesions, some patients have also experienced proctitis, an inflammation of the rectum lining.
 CDC has also warned clinicians to not rule out mpox in patients with sexually transmitted infections since there have been reports of co-infections with syphilis, gonorrhea, chlamydia, and herpes.

 History

-The first case in Italy was reported in 19 May 2022 at the Spallanzani hospital in Rome the person who got mpox was kept in isolation.
+The first case in Italy was reported on 19 May 2022 at the Spallanzani hospital in Rome the person who got mpox was kept in isolation.